tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 Now, let's move on to the next step, which involves implementing the remaining code to launch the kernel.
 The initial part entails loading the template and populating it with the appropriate variables.
 The `register(name, value)` method simply replaces occurrences of `{{ name }}` in the above WGSL code with some other string before it is compilated.
+In order to use templating utilities, you will have to activate the `template` feature of Burn in your `cargo.toml`.

 ```rust, ignore
 // Source the kernel written in WGSL.